virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 We can find the disk array nqn from the "exp_nqn" field, which is "nqn.2016-06.io.spdk:vda-exp-da0-exp0" in our example.
-We can find the NVMeoF information from the cn_listener_conf field.
-In our example, we know the protocal is tcp/ipv4, ip address is 127.0.0.1, port is 4430.
+We can find the NVMeOF information from the cn_listener_conf field.
+In our example, we know the protocol is tcp/ipv4, ip address is 127.0.0.1, port is 4430.
 Then we could connect this disk array from the host.

 Before connect to the disk array, we should make sure the nvme-tcp